-A couple weeks ago, I found myself at a vegan restaurant pondering my dessert options.
+A couple weeks ago, I found myself at a vegan restaurant looking at dessert options.
 They had it all: a vegan soufflé, pie, a chocolate blackout cake, a sundae, and more.
 And the thing I wanted most of all was the carrot cake.

-I’ve been hesitant to put a carrot cake recipe on the blog.
-It’s such an iconic dessert, and the few conversations I’ve had about it suggest that people have very strong opinions about the right way to do carrot cake: texture, sweetness, concentration of carrots vs. raisins vs. nuts, optimal choice of frosting, etc.
+It took me a long time to put a carrot cake recipe on the blog.
+It’s such an iconic dessert.
+People tend to have strong feelings about carrot cake: the texture, the sweetness, the concentration of carrots vs. raisins vs. nuts.

-Now I know that the site has a huge selection of the best-quality herbs and spices, so it’s perfect for stocking up (especially for those spices I use all the time).
+But the site also has a huge selection herbs and spices.
+It’s perfect for stocking up on spices I use often.
 The cloves in this recipe have a deep, distinctive flavor, and even a little pinch made the cake so much richer.

-The frosting, by the way, is a nod to traditional carrot cake recipes, and it really is amazingly authentic.
-I loved cream cheese frosting as a kid, and licking the spatula after I made this batch brought me back in time.
-It’s rich, though, so if you prefer something lighter and less sweet, you can try my creamy cashew frosting instead!
+I loved cream cheese frosting as a kid.
+Licking the spatula after I made this batch of dairy-free cream cheese frosting brought me back in time.
+It’s pretty rich.
+So, if you prefer something lighter and less sweet, you can try my creamy cashew frosting instead!

 This post is sponsored by Nuts.com.
 All opinions are my own, and I love this family-owned and operated business!
 Thanks for your support.